docker/scout-action/README.md

 GitHub Action to run the Docker Scout CLI as part of your workflows.

-You can pick one of the following command to run:
+You can pick one of the following commands to run:

 - `quickview`: get a quick overview of an image, base image and available recommendations
 - `compare`: compare an image to a second one (for instance to `latest`)